5 Ways a Cannabis Certification Can Help You

-Cannabis is a $53 billion dollar industry in the United States alone.
+Cannabis is over a $32 billion dollar industry in the United States alone.
 And no, that’s not a typo.

 Marijuana brings in more money than wine (and we know Americans love their wine).

 With the explosion in the U.S. market comes hundreds of thousands of new jobs every year.
 And, they’re eagerly awaiting the perfect candidate.